Git Cheatsheet

 git reset --hard HEAD~1

-# your new commit here
+# your new commit goes here

 git push origin <branch> --force